III International Conference

 Termez Engineering and Technology Institute (Uzbekistan)

 We will provide the participants with visa support documents (an official letter of invitation).
-We will be glad to help with accommodation in cozy and hospitable hotels of Nukus at special prices to all participants during the conference by priory arrangement.
+We will be glad to help with accommodation in the hotels of Bukhara at special prices to all participants during the conference by priory arrangement.
 Accommodation and travel expenses are paid by sending organizations.

 CONFERENCE VENUE